-- Always use the latest software version (for engineering software, operating systems, etc.). - Check for any software updates available on the respective product page from Phoenix Contact. - Observe the Change Notes for the respective software version. - Pay attention to the security advisories published on Phoenix Contact's Product Security Incident Response Team (PSIRT) website regarding any published vulnerabilities.
+- Always use the latest software version (for engineering software, operating systems, etc.). - Check for any software updates available on the respective product page from Phoenix Contact. - Observe the Change Notes for the respective software version. - Check the website of the Phoenix Contact Product Security Incident Response Team (PSIRT) for security advisories regarding published security vulnerability.